ijlee2/ember-codemod-v1-to-v2/CONTRIBUTING.md

 <details>

-<summary>Lint files</summary>
+<summary>Check and fix errors</summary>

-1. When you write code, please check that it meets the linting rules.
+1. As you write code, please check that it meets formatting and linting rules.

     ```sh
     pnpm lint
     ```

-1. You can run `lint:fix` to automatically fix linting errors.
+1. You can run `lint:fix` to fix errors.

     ```sh
     pnpm lint:fix